Drew Barrymore, Paris Hilton, Donatella Versace & More Attend Britney Spears’ Wedding

-Britney Spears is preparing to walk down the aisle in front of 60 family members and friends!
+Britney Spears walked down the aisle in front of 60 family members and friends!
 After getting engaged to model and actor Sam Asghari, 28, in Sept.
-2021, the 40-year-old pop sensation is tying the knot Thursday, June 9 at 5 p.m.
-Her guest list is expected to be star-studded, with Madonna, Paris Hilton, Selena Gomez, Kate Hudson, and Gwyneth Paltrow reportedly invited to the extravagant ceremony, per People.
+2021, the 40-year-old pop sensation tied the knot Thursday, June 9.
+Britney and Sam said “I do” under a tent at their home in Thousand Oaks, California, followed by a celebratory reception.
+Her guest list included star-studded faces like Madonna, Paris Hilton, Selena Gomez, and more.
+Donatella Versace, who designed Britney’s wedding dress, was also there.

-Paris was one of the first spotted to arrive, with her mother Kathy Hilton and husband Carter Reum!
-The socialite, 41, looked gorgeous in a sparkly black dress and satin pumps, twinning with her mom who opted for a sheer black and nude number.
+Paris, 41, was one of the first spotted to arrive, with her mother Kathy Hilton and husband Carter Reum!
+The socialite looked gorgeous in a sparkly black dress and satin pumps, twinning with her mom who opted for a sheer black and nude number.
+During the reception, Paris and Britney sang Paris’ hit song “Stars Are Blind,” according to Vogue.

-Finally, Donatella Versace was also seen arriving for the event in a fitted baby blue number.
+Donatella Versace attended the event in a fitted baby blue number.
 The mastermind behind the namesake Italian label also designed Britney’s dress over a months long process.
+Britney wore three different looks after the ceremony, all designed by Donatella.
+Additional famous wedding guests reportedly included Maria Menounos, Ansel Elgort, and will.i.am.

 TMZ first broke the news that Britney planned to marry Sam earlier in the day on June 9.
 Furthermore, the outlet reported that Britney’s father, Jamie Spears, mother, Lynn Spears, and younger sister, Jamie Lynn Spears, will not be at the nuptials.
 Additionally, her sons, Jayden James, 15, and Sean Preston, 16, are not expected to be present.
 However, Britney’s older brother, Bryan Spears, is expected to attend.
 Relations between Britney, her sister, and her parents have been notoriously tense ever since Britney publicly spoke out about the alleged abuse she endured under her conservatorship, which she was placed under in 2008 and was released from in Nov.
 2021.